|Resource Type||A browsable and searchable collection of full-text e-journals from various publishers.|

 |Subject Area||All subjects.

-This group of e-journals covers scholarly information on all subjects.
-There are over 30 million articles from over 8,000 full-text journals on this site.
-The overwhelming majority of e-journals to which Trent subscribes are available on this site.
+This group of e-journals covers scholarly information on all subjects, with over 30 million articles from over 10,000 full-text journals.
+The overwhelming majority of e-journals to which Trent subscribes are available here.
 The journals can be searched or browsed.
+The updated interface released in January 2014 improves search results and accessibility on a variety of screen sizes.

 Using a single interface you can search or browse to find results in full text e-journals.